laravel-hyperf/laravel-hyperf.com/docs/docs/middleware.md

 }, ['middleware' => Authenticate::class]);
 ```

-You may assign multiple middleware to the route by passing an array of middleware names to the `middleware` method:
+You may assign multiple middleware to the route by passing an array of middleware names to the `middleware` option:

 ```php
 Route::get('/', function () {